Automattic/wp-calypso/client/state/data-layer/wpcom-http/README.md

  - A schema to validate the response data and fail invalid formats
  - A way to indicate data "freshness" or how new data must be to fetch it (coming soon!)

-Each of these lifecycle functions will take as arguments the Redux store, the associated action, and the data coming from the response.
+Each of these lifecycle functions is in fact an action creator.
+As arguments, it takes the original associated action and the data coming from the response.
+It returns the action we want to be dispatched when a certain type of API event (request, response, error) happens.
+If you need to execute more complex logic in response to an API event, the action creator can return a thunk.
+Most use cases just dispatch a single action though, and this case is optimized to require as little code as possible.

 Please note that for this example we have included a progress event even though one would not normally exist for liking posts.
 Its inclusion here is meant merely to illustrate how the pieces can fit together.